collective/collective.developermanual/source/reference_manuals/old/portlets/blacklisting.rst

         name="calendar"
         />

-Add or move an existing portlet before the `news' portlet:
+Add or move an existing portlet before the 'news' portlet:

 ::